Vishnusimha/Vishnusimha/README.md

-# Vishnu Simha Dussa
+# Vishnu Simha

 Welcome to my GitHub profile! 👋

-I'm a Software Engineer with 3.5 years of experience specialising in Android, IoT, and backend development using Spring Boot.
+I'm a **Software Engineer** with 3.5 years of experience specialising in **Android, IoT, and backend development** using Spring Boot.
 I am passionate about creating high-quality applications and SDK's using MVVM and MVP architecture principles, and I strive to enhance user experiences through cutting-edge technologies.

 With a strong background in **Agile environments (Scaled Agile Framework)** and a recent **Master's in Electronic and Computer Engineering**, I bring both practical expertise and theoretical knowledge to solve complex problems.
 I am skilled in full-stack development, data analytics, machine learning, and end-to-end IoT solutions.